Securities Compliance, Risk Management, and Regulatory Strategy

 Issuers of securities that are exempt under SEC Rule 504, Rule 506, Rule 701, Regulation A, and Regulation Crowdfunding as well issuers of securities of non-traded real estate investment trusts, non-traded business development companies, non-traded private credit funds, and non-profit organizations should pay particularly close attention to the securities registration and filing requirements in each state in which their security is offered or sold.

-My Value
+My Value:

 Click the following links to learn about LOJA’s other services and practice areas:

-Securities Enforcement Defense
+State Securities Enforcement Defense

 Consulting and Testifying Expert Services

-CLICK HERE TO SCHEDULE A FREE 30 MINUTE INITIAL CONSULTATION
+CLICK HERE TO SCHEDULE AN INITIAL CONSULTATION